SECTION 1. The General Laws are hereby amended by inserting after chapter 212 the following chapter:-

 (c) A civil action within the jurisdiction of the foreclosure review division that is pending in another court department or another division of the superior court department, may be transferred to the foreclosure review division by any party to that action, as well as sua sponte by a justice of the court department or division in which the action is pending.
 There shall not be an additional filing fee charged to transfer such a case.
 An action transferred to the foreclosure review division shall thereafter proceed in that division as though originally entered there.

 (d) In a civil action in which another court has dismissed a claim for lack of jurisdiction or denied a claim within the jurisdiction of the division, a party shall be given 30 days after the date of receipt of the notice of dismissal or, in the case of an appeal from the dismissal, 30 days after the date of receipt of notice of the decision, to file the case in the foreclosure review division, regardless of whether the time permitted under the applicable statute of limitations would have expired at any time from the original commencement of the action to the end of the 30-day period.
-Any document informing a litigant or his or her attorney of such a dismissal or denial shall include complete information about the right to file the case in the foreclosure review division, together with instructions for doing so.

 Section 6.
 The chief justice of the trial court, in consultation with the chief justice of the superior court department and the presiding justice of the foreclosure review division, may from time to time make alternative or supplemental rules, standing orders and forms of procedure to govern proceedings in the division.